Japan's five-year cancer survival rate at 66.4% | The Japan Times

 By cancer type, the survival rate for prostate cancer stood at 98.9 percent, the highest figure, followed by female breast cancer at 92.2 percent.

-The lowest rate was for pancreatic cancer, at 9.8 percent.
-It is difficult to detect pancreatic cancer at an early stage, and no effective therapies have been established for it.
+The lowest rate at 9.8 percent was for pancreatic cancer, which is difficult to detect at an early stage, and no effective therapies have been established for it.

 The three-year survival rate of people who were diagnosed with cancer in 2013 came to 72.4 percent, up 0.3 point.

-The survival rate tends to be low for elderly patients, apparently due to their deteriorating general condition and because doctors tend to avoid taxing treatment for them, the center said.
+The survival rate tends to be low for elderly patients, due to their weakening health overall and because doctors tend to avoid taxing treatments for them, the center said.